Neptune: Advanced ML Operator Fusion for Locality and Parallelism on GPUs: Template-Guided Optimizer

+\textbf{Step 4: Applying the Repair Function.} Rolling update applies the repair function $h$ to the body of $L_t$, performing the rewrite from Eq.~\ref{eq:ru-pattern} to the following (loop nest omitted):

+This rewrite corresponds to the example in Figure \ref{fig:example-ours}, where we applied the repair term on the left-hand side of the reducer ($+$) while not changing the right-hand side.

-This rewrite displays an issue: $h$ requires $X_r$ from two iterations, but a reduce loop nest only has the output of the current iteration.
-The algorithm lines \ref{alg:ru:cache-start}-\ref{alg:ru:cache-end} fix this issue by caching the result of the last iteration.
-It transforms each $L_i \in \redpred$ to retain its previous result temporarily until $h$ uses it.
-Finally, line \ref{alg:ru:apply-end} applies the rewrite above and concludes the rolling update algorithm.
+Eq.~\ref{eq:fixed-recurrent} requires both $\tagged{\xri}{\prevj}$ and $\tagged{\xri}{\bj}$ (output of $L_r$ at the previous and current iterations), but a reduction only keeps the output of the current iteration.
+Therefore, we need to transform the producing reduction to retain the results of two iterations.
+In the example (Figure \ref{fig:example-ours}), \smax{} is transformed to produce \xmaxprev{} and \xmaxcurr{}, one for each iteration.
+Lines \ref{alg:ru:cache-start}-\ref{alg:ru:cache-end} describe this process: rolling update transforms each $L_i \in \redpred$ to produce two output tensors.
+Finally, line \ref{alg:ru:apply-end} applies the above rewrite and concludes the rolling update algorithm.